DucAnhPhi/NewsSearchEngine/README.md

 We put both sets together in a more usable [JSON Lines Format](https://jsonlines.org/) in **data/judgement_list_wapo.jsonl** by using the following script: **wapo/judgement_list.py**.

 According to the [TREC 2020 News Track Guidelines](http://trec-news.org/guidelines-2020.pdf) we removed articles from the dataset which are labeled in the "kicker" field as "Opinion", "Letters to the Editor", or "The Post's View", as they are **not relevant**.
-Additionally we removed articles which are labeled in the "kicker" field as "Test" as they contain "Lorem ipsum" text, thus being irrelevant aswell.
+Additionally we removed articles which are labeled in the "kicker" field as "Test" as they contain "Lorem ipsum" text, thus being irrelevant as well.
 After the filtering 629385 news articles remain, which is a decrease in size by 6.3%.

-It is important to note, that 5 articles listed in the [50 test topics for background linking task (2018)](https://trec.nist.gov/data/news/2018/newsir18-topics.txt) are missing in the dataset:
+**Note:** TREC2018 and TREC2019 test data are based on the v2 WAPO corpus.
+As we use v3, missing articles are possible.
+If possible, we add missing articles, otherwise ignore them in the test data:

 ```
 # available